Lubomyr Melnyk: Biography

-Melnyk lived in Paris from 1973 to 1975, supporting himself by playing for modern dance classes, most notably in conjunction with Carolyn Carlson at the Paris Opera.
+Melnyk was born on December 22, 1948, in Munich, Germany, to Ukrainian parents.
+After emigrating to Canada he received a degree in Latin and Philosophy from St. Paul’s College in Winnipeg.
+He lived in Paris from 1973 to 1975, supporting himself by playing for modern dance classes, most notably in conjunction with Carolyn Carlson at the Paris Opera.
 Many of his works were presented in conjunction with modern dance.
 Through his work with Carlson, he began to create continuous music for piano.

 Melnyk has composed over 120 works, mostly for piano solo and double piano, and some for piano with ensemble.
 To explain the proper physical and mental techniques for his music, Melnyk wrote a treatise, OPEN TIME: The Art of Continuous Music (1981) and 22 Etudes, to teach the fundamental levels of his continuous technique.

 In 1985, Melnyk set two world records, documented on film and with full audio, at the Sigtuna Stiftelsen in Sweden.
 He sustained speeds of over 19.5 notes per second in each hand, and played between 13 and 14 notes per second for one full hour.